abourdon/gravitee-toolbox/apim/management-api/commands/README.md

 new ListApis().run();
 ```

-## Add your own script
+## Add your own CLI command

-All the technical stuff is handled by the [`ManagementApiScript`](./lib/management-api-script.js) class.
-Then to add your own script, you just have to inherit from it and only define the specific part of your script (i.e., its name and process definition by overridding the associated methods as shown above).
+All the technical stuff is handled by the [`CliCommand`](lib/cli-command.js) class.
+Then to add your own CLI command, you just have to inherit from it and only define the specific part of your command (i.e., its name and process definition by overriding the associated methods as shown above).